Seasawher/mathlib4-help/docs/tactics.md

 See also `convert_to t`, where `t` specifies the expected type, instead of a proof term of type `t`.
 In other words, `convert_to t` works like `convert (?_ : t)`.
 Both tactics use the same options.

-* `convert! e` uses default transparency when solving side goals.
-This is currently the same behaviour as `convert`, but `convert` will use reducible transparency in the future.
+* `convert! e` uses default transparency, rather than reducible, when solving side goals.
 * `convert ← e` creates equality goals in the opposite direction (with the goal type on the right).
 * `convert e using n`, where `n` is a positive numeral, controls the depth with which congruence is applied.
 For example, if the main goal is `⊢ Prime (n + n + 1)` and `e : Prime (2 * n + 1)`, then